snekkenull/snekkenull/README.md

 - 💞️ I’m looking for a remote work.

 ### ⚒ Skills
-🥪 **Management** / 🥗 **Consultion** / 🍊 **Python** / 🍑 **Prompt**
+🥪 **Operation Management** / 🥗 **Marketing & Policy Consultion** / 🍊 **Python** / 🍍 **Prompt** / 🍰 **Web**

 ### 🦖 Experiecne

-Hi, Ayo!
-This is Vila.
-I'm an experienced professional with a rich background in operation management in IT and intellectual property field.
-Over the years, I've worn many hats including operating supervisor, brand manager, and business product manager.

-My journey has equipped me with a deep understanding of government policies and specific market consultation.
-I stay attuned to social dynamics and have a wealth of entrepreneurial experience in the cultural media sector.

-Despite the epidemic has taken a lot out of me, I've remained resilient and committed to my path.
-I have gone through a long way of life, but the coding is not.
-It is a challenge and one of my ways to challenge myself. **As curious like a boy, such is life.**
+ex Crew in South America line
+ex Engineer in a giant mobile device company ex Operation Management in a technology services company ex Head of Brand in a technology services company ex Director of Operations in a Intellectual Property Startup ex serial startups in the cultural field

+Now, a husband.

+"Ever tried.
+Ever failed.
+No matter.
+Try again.
+Fail again.
+Fail better." -- Samuel Beckett

+Fail and go on.

+**Such is life.**

 ### 🍉 LINK
 [Huggingface](https://huggingface.co/vilarin)

 [Mastodon](https://mastodon.social/@vila)

 [Buy me a coffee](https://buymeacoffee.com/hivila)

 ### 🍏 Contribution